National Planning Achievement Awards 2017

 A transfer development rights program as well as a strong incentive program has boosted property values while providing open space and affordable housing to the creative class and preserving working class jobs.
 The plan also sets up a system allowing developers to contribute to a fund that will be used to build centralized parking garages and offset the expense of on-site parking.

-The Wynwood Neighborhood Revitalization District plan balances the needs of remaining light industry, the growing arts district, and future residential and commercial uses.
+The Wynwood Neighborhood Revitalization District plan balances the needs of the remaining light industry, the growing arts district, and future residential and commercial uses.

 National Planning Achievement Award for Environmental Planning — Gold